For point of sale, your Adyen account has three levels:

-- A single company account on the Adyen platform.
-This represents your core business entity, and is where invoices for terminal orders are sent.
+Company level.
+A single account represents the core business entity.
+In most cases, this is where invoices for terminal orders are sent.

-To process payments, each Adyen payment terminal has to be assigned to the physical store where the terminal is used.
-The store ID (or merchant account) represents the physical store.
+To process payments, each payment terminal has to be assigned to the store where the terminal is being used.

 Step 1: Determine account structure

 Make sure to involve your Finance Department, because the account structure influences the bank settlement (payout of funds) and cost accounting (reconciliation).